 Josiah Morrison Pannell

-The experience of being part of the collective throughout her years involved has given her an opportunity to create freely and at the same time support and be supported by other young artists.
-Through the process of creating movement together Nyah has deepened her connection to what it means to work collaboratively as a young artist and to be professionally guided throughout the process has been an invaluable experience.
+Being a part of YDC over the past 5 years has given Nyah an opportunity to create freely and at the same time support and be supported by other young artists.
+Through creating movement together, Nyah has deepened her understanding of what it means to work collaboratively as a young artist.
+Her connection to the work continues to strengthen and being professionally guided throughout the process has been an invaluable experience.

 the first generation

 The first generation YDC members, Founded in 2001 by then artistic director Kim Cullen, created collaborative work over an intensive period that spanned 10 years.
 The images in this gallery are from a work called “Sunday” which was the final piece of the first generation.

 “Our discussions – every Sunday for the past decade – transform into our art.
 As we dance, we continually react to, and interact with the world around us – all while supporting one another, existing in the moment, sharing a common identity and purpose, and diving into the core of the struggles and pressures we face and the joys we share.”

 Hannah Cullen is a native New Yorker and lifelong choreographer.
 She creates work that incorporates movement, writing, and social activism and has a BFA in Dance from NYU/Tisch School of The Arts.
 Before attending Tisch, Hannah studied at the Alvin Ailey American Dance Theater in the pre-professional program and was a founding member of the collaborative, choreographic company Young Dance Collective.
 At NYU/Tisch, Hannah performed works by Pamela Pietro, Deborah Jowitt, Cora Bos Kroese, Bill T. Jones, was in the Cunningham Event set by Rashaun Mitchell and showed a number of her own works.
 Hannah has also performed in works by Pascal Rioult, Johannes Wieland, Larry Keigwin, and Noémie Lafrance.